wpilibsuite/frc-docs/source/docs/software/roborio-info/roborio-ssh.rst

 ^^^^^^

 .. image:: images/log-in.png
+   :alt: PuTTY terminal window logged in to the roboRIO.

 When you see the prompt, enter the desired username (see above for description) then press enter.
 At the password prompt press enter (password for both accounts is blank).